 The feedback we received was:

-Given this feedback we did 3 iteration to address the issues brought up in the freedback session.
+Given this feedback we did 3 iterations to address the issues brought up in the freedback session.

 Iteration 1: Breakdown sections